 Heart ailments are common medical conditions that people have to deal with when we hit our senior years.
-One particular condition that hospice care services advise to watch out for is congestive heart failure.
+One particular condition that providers of hospice care in California advise to watch out for is congestive heart failure.
 Let’s find out what it is and how you can help your older loved one cope with it the right way.

 What Is Congestive Heart Failure Anyway?

 When hearing the term, you might already think about possible heart attacks.
 Luckily, it isn’t that.
 But it can still be a potentially dangerous situation.
 Congestive heart failure is when there is a buildup of fluids in your heart.
 That causes it to become less effective in pumping blood.

 The condition develops when the ventricles of your heart cannot pump blood strong enough out of the organ.
 It then leads to some of the blood and other fluids backing up.
 Aside from the heart, it can lead to a buildup of fluids in the following organs.